 I love cooking, but making biscuits/cookies is not really a challenge… don’t get me wrong I love eating them and prefer them over store bought biscuits (except Tim Tam’s, because lets face it you can’t really make better than that) but baking biscuits each week is sort of like cleaning, its essential, but you only do it because you have to!

-I have so many different chocolate chip recipes but these and my chocolate chip macadamia nut ones are my two favourite.
-If you prefer nuts, just remove the cornflakes and replace with 1 cup of raw chopped macadamia nuts. you can make these as big or a small as you like.
-I usually use a tablespoon of mixture so they are all the same size (its stops fights over small and big cookies) So please, make a cuppa and sit down to one of these or maybe two, but stop at two or otherwise you won’t make them again.
+This is the basic chocolate chip recipe but I have included a few of my favourite variations.
+I usually use a tablespoon of mixture so they are all the same size (its stops fights over small and big cookies) but you can make them as big or a small as you like.
+So please, make a cuppa and sit down to one of these or maybe two, but stop at two or otherwise you won’t make them again.

 2 ¼ cups of Plain flour (yes the ¼ cup is important)